EDUCATIONAL ELECTRIC MOTORS ASSEMBLY TUTORIALS

 The picture above shows a Toothpick motor.
 As it can be observed, a steel needle penetrates the toothpick.
 A coil is built around the needle.

-The Straw motor is basically a larger version of the toothpick motor.
-The toothpick and the steel needle are substituted for a drinking plastic straw and a straight steel wire, both about 12 cm in length.
-The wire from a small paperclip is appropriate for this project.
-The Straw motor requires more electricity and a stronger magnet to operate.
-Since this motor requires a greater electric current than a toothpick motor, the power supply of an old cellular phone, a 9 volt battery, or a USB power adapter could be used.
-The complete assembly and testing of this electric motor takes from 1 to 2 hours.
+The straw motor is basically a bigger version of the toothpick motor.
+Instead of a toothpick and steel needle, it uses a plastic drinking straw and a straight steel wire, each about 12 cm long.
+A small paperclip wire works well for this project.
+It needs more electricity and a stronger magnet to run.
+Because it draws more current than a toothpick motor, you can power it with an old cellphone charger, a 9-volt battery, or a USB adapter.
+Putting it together and testing it usually takes about 1 to 2 hours.

 Note: